fossasia/pslab-scripts/docs/sensors.md

 </p>
 The LM35 is connected to the PSLab's VCC (5V power supply), CH1 (analog input to read voltages in range [-16 V, +16 V]) and GND (ground).

-## Connecting the Sensors
+## Sensor Connections

-The sensors are linked to the PSLab with reverse polarity protected connectors, such as the [qwiic connector](https://www.sparkfun.com/qwiic) forI²C sensors.
+The sensors are linked to the PSLab with reverse polarity protected connectors, to enable the user to exchange sensors, without the need of unsoldering the jumper cables directly from the PSLab.
-Those mechanisms enable the user to exchange broken sensors, without the need of unsoldering the jumper cables directly from the PSLab.
+In particular, [qwiic connectors](https://www.sparkfun.com/qwiic) were used for the I²C sensors, as well as regular 3 pin connectors for the analogue sensors.

 The connecting cables are color coded as follows: